Worried sick? How stress impacts your immune system

 Good sleep has been directly shown to positively affect the immune system.
 Why?
 Because quality sleep and keeping our internal body clocks (circadian systems) ticking well, are essential for maintaining peak physical function.

+During sleep, the immune system releases proteins (cytokines) which are important for fighting infections and inflammation and also help with our stress response.
 While social distancing and spending more time at home may have meant some people have been getting more sleep, for others it might have meant getting much less.
-Either way, keep prioritising a good night’s sleep in order to give your immune system its best chance of staying fighting fit.
+There will always be more to do, so leave it for tomorrow and focus on getting a good night's sleep to keep your immune system strong.